Who doesn’t want a sculpted, powerful physique that turns heads?

 4. Try The Low Incline Bench Press

-The Low-Incline Bench Press is your new best bud.
+If you’re concerned about back strains or shoulder issues, the Low-Incline Bench Press is your new best bud.

 It’s like the gentle cousin of the classic bench press – easier on your shoulders but still a champ at working those chest muscles.